core-wg/yang-cbor/draft-ietf-core-sid.md

 {{BCP100}}, <!-- XXX xml2rfc bug-->
 which allows for the early allocation process to be employed.

-### Publication of the SID file
+### Publication of the ".sid" file {#publink}

-The SID file SHOULD be included in internet-drafts approved for publication as RFCs as a source code block.
+For a YANG module approved for publication as an RFC, a ".sid" file SHOULD be included in the Internet-Draft as a source code block.
-This SID file is to be extracted by IANA and put into the Registry along with the YANG module.
+This ".sid" file is to be extracted by IANA/the expert reviewer and put into the YANG SID Registry ({{ietf-sid-registry}}) along with the YANG module.
-The SID file MUST NOT be published as part of the RFC: the IANA Registry is authoritative and a link is to be inserted in the RFC.
+The ".sid" file MUST NOT be published as part of the RFC: the IANA Registry is authoritative and a link is to be inserted in the RFC.

 ### Initial contents of the registry {#ietf-iana-sid-range-initial-contents}